-Verification of divorce status will be a certified copy of the divorce decree, signed by a Court Officer.
+Verification of divorce status will be court documentation.
 Verification of a separation may be a copy of court-ordered maintenance or other records.
 Verification of marriage status is a marriage certificate.

 Familial Relationships

 Certification will normally be considered sufficient verification of family relationships.
 In cases where reasonable doubt exists, the family may be asked to provide verification.